Andrew Bolt, Karl Marx and the casualisation of Australian universities

 of Australian politics, even though universities employ the odd Marxist,

 there is nothing Marxist about universities, writes Dr Benjamin T. Jones.
+THE IDEA THAT public universities serve as a meeting place for

 Marxists and the intelligentsia of the extreme left is still popular in